noxand/Simple-Value-Comparator/README.md

 # Simple Value Comparator
-This is one of the task of Pirple Python is Easy online course.
+One of the task of Pirple Python is Easy online course.

 The task is to create a function that accepts 3 parameters and checks for equality between any two of them.
 The function should return True if 2 or more of the parameters are equal, and false is none of them are equal to any of the others.